 Colour the batter with edible orange food colour or saffron.

-Mix in water into chickpea flour, little at a time to avoid lumps.
+Mix water into chickpea flour, little at a time to avoid lumps.
 Add ghee or oil to improve it’s consistency.
-Add in the food colouring or saffron(if you are using saffron, use a part of water used for making the batter, to soak the saffron first)
+Add the food colouring or saffron(if you are using saffron, use a part of water used for making the batter, to soak the saffron first)

 Heat oil in a deep pan.
 Using a good ladel with grooves at the other end to assist good, round drops of batter.
 With a spoon, you may help in pushing the batter through the pores.
 Make sure you do this gently.
 Gentle pressure aids in better boondis’ .
 Fry them and place them in the syrup immediately.
 Fry up all the boondis’ in the batch of batter in the same fashion.